 Here’s what to keep in mind before you launch your new restaurant business, along with the software and services that can help you achieve your goals.

 Have you ever been chatting with a friend who said they went to a place with an intriguing name and then immediately asked them, “What’s that?”
 That’s the power of an attention-grabbing, memorable restaurant name.
-You want to come up with a word (or two or three) that both reflects your restaurant concept and lingers in someone’s mind.
+Come up with a word (or two or three) that both reflects your restaurant concept and lingers in someone’s mind.

 The name you choose should stand out not just in conversation but also on listing websites.
 When someone is faced with a big list of options on Yelp or Google Maps, they’ll be drawn to the most interesting names.
 Make sure your restaurant is one of those.